abdalimran/abdalimran.github.io/_posts/2018-05-18-Intuition-of-Gradient-Descent-for-Machine-Learning.md

 ---
 The most challenging part of Machine Learning is “optimization”.
 Gradient Descent is one of the most popular optimization algorithms used in Machine Learning.
 There are many powerful ML algorithms that use gradient descent such as linear regression, logistic regression, support vector machine (SVM) and neural networks.

 Many of us are already familiar with Gradient Descent but have bitter experience in understanding it.
-When we think about gradient descent, we remember the terrible mathematical formula and see some horrible pictures of the 3D surface plot in our eyes like the following -
+When we think about gradient descent, we remember the terrible mathematical formula and see some horrible pictures of the 3D surface plot in our eyes like the following-

 ![alt text](/images/surface_plot.jpg "Surface Plot")